THANATOPSIS: A Meditation on Grief, Death, and Transformation’

 BARDO (Geological Timeshare), 2025, infrared thermal video stills, photo decal, engraving, vitreous porcelain, cork, paint, 10.25 x 14.25 x .30 inches, unique.

-'Primordialscapes', 2025, archival pigment print, Royal Silk chiffon banner, plexiglass rod, 40 x 60 inches, unique.
+Installation view, right: 'Celestial Navigator (Shroud)' 2025, IRT video still as archival pigment print on Royal Silk chiffon, plexiglass rod, 40 x 60 inches, unique.

-'Celestial Navigator (Shroud)', 2025, archival pigment print, Royal Silk chiffon banner, plexiglass rod, 40 x 60 inches, unique.
+'Primordialscapes', 2025, archival pigment print on Royal Silk chiffon, plexiglass rod, 40 x 60 inches, unique.

 Installation view.